wrenoud/Aggregus-api/Experience/API.md

 **Server Action:**

-> Any updates to the experience with switch `_details.approved` to false, requiring re-approval.
+> Any updates to the experience with switch `_details.published` and `_details.approved` to false, requiring re-approval.

 **Response:**